Clifden Caves offers a free and self-guided caving adventure! Here you can explore glow worm caves in New Zealand’s South Island.

 Remember to try to experience the blackout by covering your torch!
 You'll probably spot some...

-Clifden Caves New Zealand is home to a species of glow worm known as Titiwai.
-These worms are actually the larvae-stage of a species of flies known as fungus gnats.
+Clifden Caves is one of many glow worm caves in New Zealand's South Island.
+This cave is home to a species of glow worm known as Titiwai.
+These worms are actually the larvae stage of a species of flies known as fungus gnats.

 The glow is used by the larvae to attract prey which they catch in their sticky, glowing threads that you'll spot throughout the cave.